How Do Domain Names Work?

 While some people do maintain their own servers, many people turn to a web host to maintain their servers for them.
 A web host is a company that provides space on servers which customers can rent to host their website content.
 The hosting company does all the work necessary to make sure the servers are properly cared for, up to date, and always on.
 They also have systems in place to keep websites going when an individual server breaks, when there is a power outage, or when there is especially high traffic.

-Gandi’s Simple Hosting is an additional service that Gandi offers for users who are looking for a web host as well as a domain name.
+Gandi’s Web Hosting is an additional service that Gandi offers for users who are looking for a web host as well as a domain name.
 We strive to offer a service that is easy to use for beginners while also offering a wide range of technical options for more advanced users.

 A nameserver is a special type of server that tells browsers which IP address is associated with a particular domain name.
 In order for different computers all across the world to find each other, there is an interconnected system of nameservers that are continually exchanging information about which IP addresses are associated with each domain name.
 This system, also known as the Domain Name System, is like a giant address book that tells the world where to find your website.
 You tell this network of nameservers where to find your website when you manage the DNS records associated with your website.